 7. Allow monitoring by third parties

 A well-run childcare organisation should be transparent about how they operate and open to monitoring from third parties.
 These third parties may include local IVHQ teams, government agencies, or non-government organisations.
-Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with a childcare provider who doesn’t have anything to hide.
+Monitoring shouldn’t interrupt or affect the operations of the placement but it is important to select and work with childcare providers who are open to this.

 The use of this guidance

-We believe there will always be a social need for us to offer childcare placements and we are confident that these types of placements will always be a popular choice for IVHQ volunteers.
-By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams and partner organisations, we trust that IVHQ childcare placements are ethically and responsibly run.
+By proactively establishing these guidelines and ensuring they are understood and adhered to by all of our local teams, we trust that IVHQ childcare placements are ethically and responsibly run.